testimio/custom-actions-examples/README.md

 # custom-actions-examples
 This is a repository of custom action steps that work with Testim.io

+These are not officially supported by Testim, but rather examples to try and modify to fit your specific test cases.

+If you have an idea for a custom action example feel free to submit a GitHub issue.

 Initially it includes custom action steps (JavaScript) that we have created for customers.
 The code can be copied from here and added to a custom step in a Testim test.
 Instructions on how to use each example are included in the linked file with the JavaScript code needed.
 Typically it will involve copying the file and code into a custom step, making a change or two to the properties panel, checking your variables, and perhaps pointing to the correct element.

 [Generate Faked Data](https://github.com/testimio/custom-actions-examples/blob/main/testim-created/Generate-Faked-Data.js) (faker.js) - Uses the faker.js library to create fake test data.